 As a landlord, you can use any one of the following tenancy agreements:

-• Week-to-Week Agreement: This runs week to week and renews every time a tenant pays their rent.
+• Week-to-Week: This runs week to week and renews every time a tenant pays their rent.

-• Fixed-Term Agreement: This one runs for at least 3 months.
+• Fixed Term Lease: This one runs for at least 3 months.

 In addition, you must make sure that all terms adhere to the Residential Tenancies Act.

 Are Saskatchewan tenants required to pay a Security Deposit?